 Hi friends, in this article, I am going to discuss the lightning arrester types and lightning arrester working principle.
 You will appreciate my effort, I hope so.

 The lightning arresters are used to protect power system from high voltage surges.
 The function of the surge arrester is to allow the discharge of any dangerous over-voltage before it can do damage and then to restore the line to normal operation after the discharge.

 Lightning Arrester Types

-The principle lightning arrester types are as under:
+The most commonly used lightning arrester types are as under:

 - Rod gap arrester

 - Valve type lightning arrester

 When a voltage surge traveling along the conductor reaches the point at which a lightning arrester is installed it breaks down the insulation of the arrester momentarily, allowing the voltage surge to discharge to ground.

 As soon as the system voltage drops below the predetermined value, insulation between the conductor and ground is restored and further current flow to ground stops.

 To perform this protective function satisfactorily, arresters must: